 1pm: Lunch at Wholegrain Organics

 134 The Square, Palmerston North

-Stop in at Wholegrain Organics for a midday meal that is tasty, nutrient dense and made with a mission.
-You’ll find salads, soups, smoothies, juices and other seasonal treats on the menu.
-Everything is full of flavour, completely plant based and prepared by local students who get hands on, food technology work experience here.
+Stop in at Wholegrain Organics for a midday meal that is tasty, nutrient-dense and made with a mission.
+You’ll find salads, soups, smoothies, juices, and other seasonal treats on the menu.
+Everything is full of flavour, completely plant-based and prepared by local students who get hands-on, food technology work experience here.
 Specialties like the housemade carob chocolate and sprouted bread bring locals back time after time.

 Wholegrain Organics has many components which you can experience at their location on The Square.
 Shop locally sourced groceries at the front and pick up some produce from Wholegrain Organics farm which is located just outside of Palmerston.
-View the open kitchen and chat to the team about how this unique community organization operates.
+View the open kitchen and chat with the team about how this unique community organization operates.

 1.45pm: Jewellery shopping at Cameron Jewellery

 114 King Street, CBD, Palmerston North